awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ IoT topic publish action ]

-The `iotTopicPublish` action lets you publish an MQTT message through the AWS IoT message broker\.
+The AWS IoT Core action lets you publish an MQTT message through the AWS IoT message broker\.
 For the list of supported Regions, see [AWS IoT Core endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html) in the *Amazon Web Services General Reference*\.

 The AWS IoT message broker connects AWS IoT clients by sending messages from publishing clients to subscribing clients\.
 For more information, see [Message broker for AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html) in the *AWS IoT Developer Guide*\.